 • Chaired by: Head of the EHS Department

 • Supervised by: EHS Planning Team

-• Cooperation Team: CSR Team, HR Team 2, Proactive Culture Team, Communications Team, Human Resource Operations & Education Team, Labor Relations Team, Culture Communications Team, Culture Planning Team, R&D Human Resource Team, Production HR Team
+• Cooperation Team: ESG Team, HR Team 2, Proactive Culture Team, Communications Team, Human Resource Operations & Education Team, Labor Relations Team, Culture Communications Team, Culture Planning Team, R&D Human Resource Team, Production HR Team